 WCFA supports Trap, Neuter and Return (TNR).
 It is the most humane and cost-effective way to manage feral cats.
 The traditional method used by many animal control agencies is trap and kill.
 Studies have shown that trap and kill do not work and is an enormous waste of taxpayers dollars.
 Two excellent resources on feral cats are Alley Cat Allies and Neighborhood Cats.
 Progressive organizations such as Best Friends Animal Society, Alley Cat Allies, PetSmart Charities, Petco Foundation support TNR and communities across the country are seeing the benefits of TNR.

 WCFA will work with feral cat caregivers in Mesquite, Nevada and the Arizona Strip communities of Scenic, Beaver Dam, Littlefield and Desert Springs.
 We can provide advice, traps and spay and neuter of feral cats.
-In the Arizona Strip, we can collaborate with Best Friends Animal Society's community cat program to provide spay/neuter services if there are many cats to TNR.
 All cats that are fixed under our feral program are checked for parasites, given rabies vaccination and ear tipped.
 Ear tipping is the universal sign that a feral cat has been spayed/neutered.

-A caretaker (probably the person who was already feeding the cats) makes sure that there is clean water, food and waterproof shelter for the cats.
+A caretaker (the person who is already feeding the cats) makes sure that there is clean water, food and waterproof shelter for the cats.
 The caretaker also monitors the colony for health problems and keeps an eye out for the occasional new member, making sure it is trapped and spayed or neutered.